mbentley/docker-omada-controller/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: For problems using this Docker image or found a bug in this Docker image?
+Start here.
+For the Omada Controller software, use the community forum link.
 title: ''
 labels: ''
-assignees: mbentley
+assignees:

 ---